tiaL-ops/Datanz/README.md

     npm run coverage
     ```
 ### 5. API Key
-In order to use the google maps, you will have to use your won Api key
+In order to use the google maps, you will have to use your won Api key, e